KevorkSulahian/ML_journey/README.md

 - [FinMAs](https://github.com/KevorkSulahian/agentic-llm-for-better-results)
 - [Byte Latent mini implemntation](./Karapathy/GPT_from_scratch/BLT.ipynb), mine has a static patches 4 bites each.
 - [NeoFetch](./random_code/neofetch/README.md) yes i use windows :/
-- i have older stuff but im still too lazy to add them
+- I have older stuff but I'm still too lazy to add them

 ## Things I'm working on right now
 - [FinMAs](https://github.com/KevorkSulahian/agentic-llm-for-better-results) working (slowly) on adding vision and updating the crew to work with flow